-SCCCMHA shall have a Corporate Compliance Program that promotes a culture of honesty, integrity, and high ethical standards in the work environment, where individuals can, in good faith, report compliance and ethics concerns, inappropriate behavior, and suspected violations of laws, rules, and regulations.
+SCCCMHA shall have a Corporate Compliance Program that promotes a culture of honesty, integrity, and high ethical standards in the work environment, where individuals can, in good faith, report compliance and ethics concerns, inappropriate behavior, and suspected violations of laws, rules, to comply with all applicable federal, state, and local statutes and regulations, and other legal and ethical obligations.
 Components of the Corporate Compliance Program include a compliance plan; education and training for staff; a process for receiving and investigating complaints; internal monitoring and auditing, and reporting on compliance activity.